PranshuBarar/Speer-Assignment-Submission/README.md

 - Customize your application configuration in the respective `application.properties` or `application.yml` files if you require to do so.

-- Feel free to explore other available endpoints and functionalities as documented in the project.
+- You are most welcome to explore other available endpoints and functionalities as documented in the project.

 # Tech Stack